FREE CASE REVIEW

 About Texas Personal Injury Attorney Joe Stephens

-Houston Accident and Injury Lawyer Joe Stephens is one of Houston, Texas most renowned courtroom litigators and one of the only Houston accident lawyers who is Double Board Certified.
-A book author, he has been asked to speak on T.V. frequently about his victories in Houston, Texas for personal injury victims.
+Houston Accident and Injury Lawyer Joe Stephens has been chosen as one of the few Houston Texas Super Lawyers and one of the few Houston accident lawyers who is Double Board Certified.
+A book author, he has been asked to many times to speak on T.V. about his victories in Houston, Texas for personal injury victims.
 His colleagues at the Harris County Courthouse in downtown Houston respect him, and treat his accident clients fairly when discussing injury settlements.
 If they don’t, this Texas Super Lawyer has no problem with filing suit in one of Houston, Texas 26 District Courts of Harris County, Texas.

 A Houston Injury Lawyer That Other Injury Lawyers Turn To